Those words were spoken to me many moons ago by my CW, QRP and outdoor radio sensei Jim Cluett, W1PID.

 Whatever clothes you bring must fit in a backpack you can carry all day.
 Store extra clothes in waterproof bags inside the back pack.
-There’s plenty of room on the safety launches for large backpacks if that’s what you want to carry.
+There’s plenty of room on the safety launches for large backpacks or even a duffle bag if that’s what you want to carry.

 Food / Drink

 Lunch is provided by the HOC event organizers.
 It was delivered to those of us who were out on the water.
 I suspect the same held true for all the other land assignments.